 Whether you’re making a square or a rectangle at the beginning of a row you are always either increasing or decreasing.
 When you work from the chart it makes so much more sense because you just stop making blocks when the chart stops.

-If you’re making a square then once you reach the height you need by increasing 1 block each row, you then start to decrease by 1 block each row until you are left with a single block.
+If you’re making a c2c crochet square, then once you reach the height you need by increasing 1 block each row, you then start to decrease by 1 block each row until you are left with a single block.

 If you’re making a rectangle like for my Widcombe c2c hat for example, the process is slightly different.